Bank of America Center for Military Families and Veterans

 Veterans Education Benefits Regulations

-The Bank of America Center for Military Families and Veterans (formerly known as the Veterans Resource Center) is a place where armed forces members (including National Guards/Reservists), veterans and their immediate family members engage in services promoting their personal and professional development.
-The center provides resources that address many aspects of education, military and civilian life.
-Services provided by the center include:
+Centers for Military Families and Veterans on CPCC campuses are places where armed forces members (including National Guards/Reservists), veterans and their immediate family members engage in services promoting their personal and professional development.
+They provide resources that address many aspects of education, military and civilian life.
+Services provided by the centers include:

 - academic advising